Yet, Selma somehow retained an elegance during its abandoned state that belied its diminished appearance.

-Yet, Selma somehow retains an elegance that belies its diminished appearance.
-One can only assume that the pride still evident in this historic home must lie in the history it holds…a history that emanates from the crumbling walls and whispering ghosts said to haunt its formerly empty halls.
+One can only assume that the pride was evident in this historic home and that it must lie in the history it holds…a history that emanated from the crumbling walls and whispering ghosts said to haunt its formerly empty halls.
 That's the thing about a beautiful building, even in a deteriorating state, it's still stunning.
 Terrifying, possibly, but still stunning.

 On February 6, 1819, Mason was killed after a political argument with his cousin, Colonel John Mason McCarty, ended in a duel.
 Mason died at the first shot while McCarty escaped with only a wound.

-Further tragedy awaited the new residents of Selma and in the 1890s, the original house was destroyed by fire.
+In the 1890s, the original house was destroyed by fire.
 In 1896, Elijah B. White purchased the property, determined to restore it to grandeur.
-He enlisted the Richmond architectural firm of Noland and Baskervill to design a Colonial Revival mansion, and in 1902, the current Selma mansion was completed, including a kitchen wing built from a small portion of the original home that had been spared by the fire.
+He enlisted the Richmond architectural firm of Noland and Baskerville to design a Colonial Revival mansion, and in 1902, the current Selma mansion was completed, including a kitchen wing built from a small portion of the original home that had been spared by the fire.
 As you'll see, repair and restoration turn out to be a theme with this stunning, though tortured, property.

-And yet, sadly and for a long time, nothing seemed to come of efforts to bring Selma back to life and since 2009, it has been listed as one of Virginia's endangered historic sites by the organization Preservation Virginia.
+And yet, sadly and for a long time, nothing seemed to come of efforts to bring the abandoned mansion in Virginia back to life and since 2009, it was been listed as one of Virginia's endangered historic sites by the organization Preservation Virginia.